Times Square shooting suspect arrested in Florida: sources

 NYC REELING FROM VIOLENCE AS POLICE GROUP, OFFICIALS ASK: 'WHEN IS THIS GOING TO END?'

-Charges against him have not yet been released and it was not yet clear when he would be extradited to New York to face a judge.
+Charges against him have not been released and it was not yet clear when he would be extradited to New York to face a judge.

 On Sunday evening, a 4-year-old girl who was buying toys and two women, one of whom was a tourist, were in the area of West 44th Street and Seventh Avenue when they were struck by bullets meant for someone else.